-Your Seminary of the Southwest ID card serves as your library card, and your library account barcode is on the back of your ID.
-Use this barcode to log into the My Account function on the Library's website to see what you have checked out, when the items are due, and to renew items.
+Your Seminary of the Southwest ID card serves as your library card.
+Your library account barcode is on the front of your ID.
+Use this barcode to log into the My Account function on the library's website to see what items you have checked out and when they are due, and to request renewals.

-Loan Rules
+Circulation Rules